 This guide is designed to provide faculty and students in the LUC Law School's PROLAW program with a roadmap for their research.
 It includes sources specific to the topic of the "Rule of Law," but it also includes sources and tools related to international and foreign legal research that may be useful for PROLAW program researchers.
+The guide also provides instructions on how to use the LUC Libraries' online catalog, PowerNotes (a tool for organizing and aggregating your research), and RefWorks (a bibliographic aggregator tool).
+See under the "FAQs & Demos" tab for information about these resources.

 The World Justice Project is a non-profit organization "working to advance the rule of law for the development of communities of opportunity and equity."
 The Project is supported financially by a number of individuals, organizations, corporations, and law firms, including the Bill & Melinda Gates Foundation and the National Endowment for Democracy.
 The Project compiles an annual "Rule of Law Index" that offers a picture of the extent to which individual nations adhere to the rule of law.